aldas/go-modbus-client/README.md

 ### RTU over serial port

 RTU examples to interact with serial port can be found from [serial.md](serial.md)

+Addresses without scheme (i.e. `localhost:5020`) are considered as TCP addresses.
+For UDP unicast use `udp://localhost:5020`.

 ### Low level packets